s1krace/risker/README.md

-# Risker by Race - Your Peacekeeper 🛡️
+# Risker by Race 🛡️

 ## Chill Out and Browse Better! 👋